-Speaker # Notes

-& Name Notes

-& Name Most residents have a major part of their money in the facility. \$40millior with the Council and a further payment of \$229/fortnight from residents.
+Table 1 Speaker summaries for the public hearing Speaker # Notes & Name Most residents have a major part of their money in the facility. \$40million with the Council and a further payment of \$229/fortnight from residents.
 Should follow the principles in the Local Government Act when making the decision.
 The current classification as community is appropriate.
 Its current classification is not simply a minor administrative oversight.
 Caring for community is Council's core responsibility.
 Council didn't see a need to reclassify until financial pressure was felt.
 We have a values-driven community and Council can look at other options to fix their financial problems.
 Council is turning its back on 40 years as a pioneer in aged care.

-Provided a printed copy of the speech.

-#8 Alan Woodward Is an office bearer with Central Precinct Committee.
-Made a written submission on the planning proposal.
-Council should excise Barroul House and surrounding parklands from the reclassification.
+Provided a printed copy of the speech. #8 Is an office bearer with Central Precinct Committee.
+Alan Made a written submission on the planning proposal.
+Woodward Council should excise Barroul House and surrounding parklands from the reclassification.
 This land is not required for the aged care operations.
 A simple survey and subdivision are all that is needed to do this.
 The social, cultural and economic impact of decades of community association with the original Kiama Hospital would be so negative if it is included in the sale.
 Rooms in Barroul House were renovated for community use with public money and donations.
 The community connection with the site was a key driver in retaining it within public ownership, with the transfer only a few years ago.
 Café is a drawcard for the community to meet on the site.
-Connections with public open space (like the parklands at the front of the site) are helping our wellbeing and mental health and have a strong social and economic value - as stated in the NSW Government in its Open Space Strategy and website.
-Why put this at risk?
-Barroul House and the surrounds is highly valuable to the community.
-Substantial heritage value will be impacted and potentially lost.
-The planning proposal is inaccurate and incomplete - includes land and assets that aren't required for the operation of the facility, and also fails to properly consider the social, economic and cultural impacts of losing the right to use this accessible public space.
+Connections with public open space (like the parklands at the front of the site) are helping our wellbeing and mental health and have a strong social and economic value - as stated in the NSW Government in its Open

+- o Barroul House and the surrounds is highly valuable to the community. - Substantial heritage value will be impacted and potentially lost.